Lithuania’s Iron Wolves:

 Those potential turning points offer the hooks for our stories.
 There are four chapters in Lithuania’s Iron Wolves, each of them concerned with the battles Lithuania did not wage during World War II.

-First, the Lithuanians resist the German demands that they cede their own port to the Third Reich.
-The German Army of March 1939 is not yet the force that overwhelmed most of Europe, but it’s s till much more powerful than the Lithuanian Army.
+Next up, the Lithuanians face German demands that they cede their only port to the Third Reich - having given up their capital, the Lithuanians have signaled their vulnerability to preadots.
+The German Army of March 1939 is not yet the force that overwhelmed most of Europe, but it’s still much more powerful than the Lithuanian Army.
 The Lithuanians aren’t looking to defeat Germany, but to delay the invaders long enough to bring them foreign assistance.
 Given their other predatory neighbors, it might not be all that welcome.

 Working with the story-arc frame, you get to tell the story as the scenarios unfold, and so the action makes much more sense.
 Scenario design flows much more smoothly, since it’s a series of events rather than separate incidents, and that makes the story flow naturally, too.
 And then it wraps up with a battle game that ties the scenarios together.

 I did have fun with Lithuania’s Iron Wolves; the result is a good book built around good stories, far better than what we released a dozen years ago.
-And it was probably good for me to confront that relic of a past I’d rather forget, both personal and corporate, and re-fashion it into something of which I can be proud.
+And it was probably good for me to confront that relic.
 Sometimes you just have to face the demons of the past and conquer them.
 I think you’re going to like the result.

 You can order Lithuania's Iron Wolves right here.